auth0/laravel-auth0/README.md

 ### Vulnerability Reporting

-Please do not report security vulnerabilities on the public Github issue tracker.
+Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ---